ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 {{< /lead >}}

 ### Expensive And Low-Value Certification
 Certificates from these programs are often not valued by employers, as they do not demonstrate substantial effort or knowledge.
+The requirements for obtaining such certifications are minimal, making them essentially worthless in proving your capabilities.

 ![Buzz Lightyear Clones](img/buzz_lightyear_clones_i_got_certification_from_shortcut_college.jpg)